Chiraagkv/ASL/README.md

 # ASL to Text

-This project aims to help those who are deaf and do not know Americal Sign Language.
+In recent years, ASL has become the medium of communication for thousands, if not millions of people.
+However, very few people with no hearing impairment know the various symbols of this sign-language.
+This project aims to bridge the gap between those who know and those who don't know this language.
+This project uses the MobileNet architecture to recognise patterns in the video frames (which are taken from your camera) and predicts the ASL sign you are making.
+The model is trained on the [ASL Alphabets](https://www.kaggle.com/grassknoted/asl-alphabet) dataset.